To add cordova plugin execute following command:

 </config-file>

-Once the location has been added, it can be activated with the EMMA.trackLocation()
+Once the location has been added, it can be activated with the EMMA.trackLocation() method.

-To activate the Push functionality you will only have to call the EMMA.startPush()
+To activate the Push functionality you will only have to call the EMMA.startPush() method in onDeviceReady.

 To correctly configure this functionality we will use the same dependencies as the Powlink integration in the native SDK: https://developer.emma.io/es/ios/integracion-sdk#dependencias-1